openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 61: Power reports for first channel – on change

 Power reports for first channel – on change
-This parameter defines minimal change (from the last reported) in measured power that results in sending new report.
-For loads under 50W the parameter is irrelevant, report are sent every 5W change.
+<p&gtThis parameter defines minimal change (from the last reported) in measured power that results in sending new report.
+For loads under 50W the parameter is irrelevant, report are sent every 5W change.<br /&gtAvailable values <br /&gt0 – reporting on change disabled <br /&gt1-500 (1-500%, 1% step) – minimal change</p&gt
-Available values
-0 – reporting on change disabled
-1-500 (1-500%, 1% step) – minimal change
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```15```.